Follow us on social

 Egypt stepping out from Israel's shadow?
 It depends.

 President El Sisi has called Jerusalem 'the enemy' and is renewing ties with its other neighbors.
-But some military and economic are hard to break.
+But some military and economic bonds are hard to break.

 Analysis | Middle East